 What happens to your brain when you practice mindfulness?

-Growing research shows that as you train your brain to be mindful, you remodel the physical structure of your brain.
+Growing research shows that practicing the techniques of mindfulness regularly has several benefits As you train your brain to be mindful, you remodel the physical structure of your brain.
 MRI scans prove that particular areas of the brain may either shrink or grow in response to regular mindfulness practice.
+(1)

 An area of the brain known as the hippocampus helps your memory and learning.
 This area can also become thicker after practicing mindfulness.

 The best thing about mindfulness is that it can be practiced anywhere, anytime.
-Here are a few of the easiest mindfulness practices:
+Here are two simple mindfulness practices that you can do on your own.

 To sum up